N-ary Tree Recursive/Level Traversal

 Before reading this article, you should first learn:

-A multi-tree structure is an extension of a binary tree structure.
-A binary tree is a special type of multi-tree.
-A forest refers to a collection of multiple multi-trees.
+A multi-way tree is an extension of the binary tree.
+A binary tree is a special type of multi-way tree.

-Traversal of a multi-tree is an extension of binary tree traversal.
+Traversal of a multi-way tree is an extension of binary tree traversal.

-A binary tree node looks like this, with each node having two child nodes:
+A node in a binary tree looks like this.
+Each node has two children:

 class TreeNode {